MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy turns off the offer text predictions as I type option.
 This does not, however, prevent the user or an application from changing the setting programmatically.

 The offer text predictions as I type option controls whether or not text prediction suggestions will be presented to the user on the on-screen keyboard.